obanb/mockopejr/README.md

 }
 ```

-Mockopejr returns data/mock from `GraphQL chart 2` because it evaluates the keys in the schema as more similar
+Mockopejr returns data/mock from `GraphQL chart 2` because it evaluates the keys in the schema as more similar because
+of ```address``` key

+example on 3 arrays and sample input:
 ```
  const graphqlSchemaKeys = [['a', 'b', 'c'], ['a', 'b', 'd'], ['a', 'b', 'c', 'd']] const graphqlInputQuery = ['a', 'b', 'c']